GLOSSARY @F-L-O-W

 epigenetic5 (e5)

-– epigenetics examines the interrelations of genetic and
+– epigenetics examines the interrelations of genetic and cultural

-cultural factors in organisms.
-The unit of genetic
+factors in organisms.
+The unit of genetic transmission is the gene.

-The Selfish Gene (1976), introduced an analogous unit for
+Richard Dawkins, in his book, The Selfish Gene (1976), introduced an

-well-developed taxonomies of genes.
+are well-developed taxonomies of genes.
 There are no analogous

-taxonomies of the parts and transactional processes,
+taxonomies of the parts and transactional processes, internal and

-internal and external, which characterize memes and their
+external, which characterize memes and their activities.
+The e5 was

-activities.
-The e5 was created by Mike Jay in 200_ to
+created by Mike Jay in 200_ to provide such a

 taxonomy.

-meaningful human relationships from parenthood to war, and
+relationships from parenthood to war, and any other imitable phenomena

-any other imitable phenomena which are replicated by means
+which are replicated by means of conscious and unconscious imitation.

-name from the classical Greek word, mímema, meaning
+The meme takes its name from the classical Greek word, mímema, meaning

 “something made by imitation.”